Stofbrew/endoflife/letting-people-know/index.md

   <li> in person at ServiceNSW <a href="https://www.service.nsw.gov.au/service-centre"> Find a ServiceNSW centre </a></li>
 </ul>

-If you're applying in person, you will need to take a completef Death Certificate Application Form. <a href ="https://www.bdm.nsw.gov.au/Documents/apply-for-death-certificate.pdf"> Download the application form [PDF - size] </a>
+If you're applying in person, you will need to take a completed Death Certificate Application Form. <a href ="https://www.bdm.nsw.gov.au/Documents/apply-for-death-certificate.pdf"> Download the application form [PDF - size] </a>

 <h2>Tags:</h2>
 <ul class="au-tags">